Abhyu-S/kortex-sdxl/Documentation.md

 # Image Editing with Stable Diffusion XL with Generative Fill and Harmonization

 This is a production-ready image editing service built on Stable Diffusion XL (SDXL) with ControlNet for inpainting.
-It provides two primary capabilities: (1) text-guided Generative Fill to synthesize content within a mask while preserving structure, and (2) edge-aware Harmonization to blend pasted or moved objects into a scene.
+It provides two primary capabilities:
+1. Text-guided Generative Fill to synthesize content within a mask while preserving structure, and
+2. Edge-aware Harmonization to blend pasted or moved objects into a scene.

 The system assembles SDXL components with an fp16 VAE and applies aggressive but quality-preserving optimizations: 4-bit NF4 quantization for UNet and text encoders (via BitsAndBytes) and Token Merging (ToMe) to reduce attention token cost at inference time.
-A two-pass “Smart Fill” pipeline inpaints first, then optionally performs a lightweight Img2Img pass (Vibe Match) to align lighting and style.
+A two-pass “Smart Fill” pipeline inpaints first, then *optionally* performs a lightweight Img2Img pass (Vibe Match) to align lighting and style.
 A FastAPI server exposes simple multipart endpoints, returning PNG images.
 Resource usage and performance telemetry (latency, RAM/CPU, GPU util proxy, estimated TFLOPs) are captured via a background monitor and optionally logged to Weights & Biases.
 The system targets 16GB-class GPUs (e.g., T4 or similar) but supports CPU fallback with significantly higher latency.

 ## Table of Contents
 - [Overview](#overview)